mlgranger540/words-of-a-fanboy/README.md

 - HTML5
 - CSS3

-### Frameworks, Libraries, External Stylesheets etc
+### Frameworks, Libraries, Programs, External Stylesheets etc

 - [Git](https://git-scm.com/) for version control
 - [GitHub](https://github.com/) to store the project repository and back up git commits
 - [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to assist in the structure and design of the site
 - [Google Fonts](https://fonts.google.com/) for the title font
+- [Justinmind](https://www.justinmind.com/) to create the wireframes

 ## Known Bugs